 Chanda Chevannes

-Chanda Chevannes is the Executive Producer of the National Film Board of Canada’s Ontario Studio.
+Chanda Chevannes is the Executive Producer of the National Film Board of Canada’s Central Documentary Unit.
 For two decades, she worked on a wide range of projects as an independent filmmaker, writer and educator.
 She produced/directed 14 artful documentaries that sought to amplify women’s voices, including the award-winning features Living Downstream and UNFRACTURED.

 In addition to making her own films, Chanda has supported the work of dozens of colleagues in the documentary community, producing or production-managing 25 documentary projects.
 She has also developed and facilitated creative filmmaking labs for diverse organizations, including the DOC Institute, the Toronto Queer Film Festival and the Toronto Public Library.
 These labs have guided 60 emerging filmmakers—mostly from marginalized communities—through the process of making their first film, resulting in the creation of dozens of new festival-ready works.